 However, as you come closer you discover a wealth of elaborate architectural and decorative features produced by best artists of the time!

-The church's distinctive red brick facade is adorned with geometrical mosaics and the porch framed with two bronze angels.
+The church's distinctive red brick facade is indeed adorned with geometrical mosaics and the porch framed with two bronze angels.

 You discover more low reliefs and medallions from this artist as you walk through the church.